julianthome/joanaudit/README.md

 ## Printing potentially vulnerable paths

-After picking one of the entrypoints that were returned after launching the command above, we can start the analysis of the program with the following
+After picking one of the entrypoints that were returned from the execution of the command above, we can start the analysis of the program with the following
 command:

 ``` bash